mrazomej/phd/src/chapter_01/section_03_information.md

 $$
 If our encoding did not satisfy this, we would have to increase $t$, i.e., the number of characters we use to encode our message.
-For example, if codons were made out of only two basepair, the genetic code would not be able to code for all 20 amino acids plus the stop codons.
+For example, if codons were made out of only two basepairs, the genetic code would not be able to code for all 20 amino acids plus the stop codons.
 On the other extreme, we could develop a ridiculously long encoding scheme (imagine a version of the genetic code where 1000 basepair represented a single amino acid).
 To avoid this absurd scheme, we